cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 insufficient for verifiability of Prio3 ({{prio3}}).
 See
 {{security-multiproof}} for details.

-We remark that {{BBCGGI19}} defines a larger class of fully linear proof systems than we consider here.
+In addition, note that {{BBCGGI19}} defines a larger class of fully linear proof systems than is considered here.
 In particular, what is called an "FLP" here is called a 1.5-round, public-coin, interactive oracle proof system in their paper.

 | Parameter             | Description                             |
 |:----------------------|:----------------------------------------|